 There are a number of different places where you can buy a horse but looking at classified adverts in horsey mags, or at your local tack shop or checking out online forums are all great places to start, as is speaking to your instructor.

-The world has become such a small place these days and you can now literally look for a horse anywhere in the world but, certainly for your first horse, its still a good idea to keep your search localish.
-Keep in mind that you’ll want to (and need to) see the horse beforehand so travelling a long way could be problematic.
+The world has become such a small place these days and you can now literally look for a horse anywhere in the world but, certainly, for your first horse, it’s still a good idea to keep your search localish.
+Keep in mind that you’ll want to (and need to) see the horse beforehand so traveling a long way could be problematic.

 What to look out for in horse adverts

 When you begin trawling through the adverts of horses for sale you might start to think that they’re written in a foreign language but fear not the guide below will help explain the terminology.

 |A great x prospect, In training for x, Loads of potential, Well started, Needs finishing, Ready to start, A bit green, Very little mileage||These all mean that the horse is still being trained.
 If you’re a new horse owner then horses advertised as any of these should be avoided|